nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         * Need to ensure that functionality of the `Profile` facade class is optimized.
 Our team assessed that the current implementation is better as it is less prone to introduce new bugs to our existing codebase.

-### 3.7 Delete Appointment feature
+### 3.7 Appointment feature
 #### 3.7.1 Implementation

+This feature allows users to schedule and track upcoming appointments with patients.
+Each `Appointment` contains the appointment details stored as the attributes of the `Appointment` object.
+These attributes include the `Name` and `IcNumber` of the relevant patient and `AppointmentDateTime` of the appointment.

-This feature allows users to edit existing appointments.
-When an appointment is updated, the corresponding calendar GUI is updated via a listener in the `appointmentList`.
+When an appointment is added, edited, or deleted, the corresponding calendar GUI is updated via a listener in the `ObservableList`.

+The mechanism utilises the following classes and methods to display the appointments:

+   * `DeleteAppointmentCommandParser#parse` - Parses the input to return a `DeleteAppointmentCommand` object
+   * `DeleteAppointmentCommand#execute` - Executes the command to delete the specified patient
+   * `VEventUtil` - Initializes a `VCalendar` object containing a mapped list of appointments and a `ICalendarAgenda` object containing the initialized `VCalendar` object

-This feature comprises the `DeleteAppointmentCommand` class.
+This feature comprises the `AddAppointmentCommand`, `EditAppointmentCommand`, `DeleteAppointmentCommand` classes.
 However, much of the logic lies within the `CalendarDisplay` class as it contains the logic for updating the GUI of the calendar.
-Given below is an example usage scenario and how the mechanism behaves at each step.
+Given below is an example usage scenario for `DeleteAppointmentCommand` and how the mechanism behaves at each step.

 <p align="center">
     <img src="images/DeleteAppointmentSequenceDiagram.png"/>